 The texture of the original’s crispy exterior along with the more flavorful apple insides left an impression on me that I never forgot.

-There was a period of time that you could find the Fried Apple Pie at any McDonald’s Express but that changed too.
+There was a period of time that you could find the Fried Apple Pie at any McDonald’s Express but that went away too like the Tax Relief deal.

 There were rumors of a McDonald’s in Key Largo, Florida that sold them.
 Once I checked it out, unfortunately not true.